Picking Valentine's Day gifts in Singapore shouldn’t be a stressful affair, thanks to our gift guides for him and her. You’re welcome!

 How much: From $28.99

-Where to buy: ThunderWear, multiple locations including The Wyld Shop or shop online
+Where to buy: ThunderWear, available online and at multiple locations including The Wyld Shop

 A wise woman once said, “Most girls want a man with the bling bling.”
 If you’re in the same school of thought, drape your other half in the finest silvery jewellery by A Kind Ooof.
 Its U&Me collection features pieces with a modern, minimalist aesthetic, aka something your man will appreciate.
 We like the cable chain necklace: classic, chic, and it makes the wearer look effortlessly cool.
 You can even get matching pieces if you wanna show how deep your love for each other is.